niklashigi/apk-mitm/README.md

    Done!
 Patched APK: ./example-patched.apk
 ```

-You can now install the `example-patched.apk` file on your Android device and use a proxy like [Charles][charles] or [mitmproxy][charles] to look at the app's traffic.
+You can now install the `example-patched.apk` file on your Android device and use a proxy like [Charles][charles] or [mitmproxy][mitmproxy] to look at the app's traffic.

 ### Patching App Bundles